 A mother might assert that her partner is “hopeless”.
 But I notice that she is most of all unhappy about her contact with the child.
 Perhaps the baby looks listless or sad when he does not reach his mother’s eyes.
 In this case, improving their interaction and relationship seems the most urgent goal.
 For example, I might turn to the baby, well aware that the mother is listening carefully: “I see that you don’t look into Mum’s eyes.
 Maybe you don’t know what goes inside her.
 Neither does she, I guess.
 This is bewildering to both of you.
 Mum tries hard to make you happy, but that isn’t easy when she isn’t happy herself.”

 In other words, there is no standard treatment!
 An advisory consultation, a few couple therapy sessions, a lengthier mother-infant therapy… Related imageMy experiences at the Child Health Centre led to the idea that psychoanalysts could work at such units.
 I thought this would make contacts easier to establish between parents, nurses, and the therapist.
 The nurses would receive supervision, which would help them becoming more agile in observing baby worries and suggesting treatment.
 The Swedish Inheritance Fund supported the project, and ten analysts were placed at units around Stockholm.
 The project was terminated in 2016 and is summarized (broschyr_arvsfonden) by the administrative head, Daniela Montelatici Prawitz.
-A scientific evaluation of the results is in progress by a doctoral student, Katarina Kornaros, at the Unit of Reproductive Health, Karolinska Institutet, Stockholm.
+A scientific evaluation was performed by Katarina Kornaros at the Unit of Reproductive Health, Karolinska Institutet, Stockholm.

 If you are looking for some general views on parenthood, read more on the menu Parents ask.